openaire/guidelines-literature-repositories/docs/field_contributor.rst

 Subproperty contributorName (M)
 -------------------------------

-The name of the contributor (occurence: 1).
+The name of the contributor (occurrence: 1).
 Mandatory if *Contributor* is used.

 .. _dci:contributor_nameType:

 Attribute nameType (R)
 **********************

-The type of name (occurence: 0-1).
+The type of name (occurrence: 0-1).

 *Controlled list values*